googlemaps-samples/js-3d-storytelling/README.md

 # 3D Storytelling

-## Team

-- PM Ubilabs: Martin Kleppe <kleppe@ubilabs.com>
-- PM Ubilabs: Annika Bock <bock@ubilabs.com>
-- DEV Ubilabs: Moritz Becker <becker@ubilabs.com>
-- DEV Ubilabs: Immo Beeck <beeck@ubilabs.com>
-- DEV Ubilabs: Frank Mecklenburg <mecklenburg@ubilabs.com>
-- Design Ubilabs: Elena Menzel <menzel@ubilabs.com>

 ## Overview

-This project aims to create a tool to create interactive digital storytelling solutions.
+This project aims to create a tool to create interactive 3D Storytelling solutions.
 The demo will be featured at the Architecture Center, allowing users to show, create and play with different option for a storytelling solution on the backdrop of Google Maps 3D Tiles.

 This repository consists of two parts.
-The actual app, Story Telling, and a demo app which adds a control panel for settings.
+The demo app- Storytelling, and an Admin app which adds a control panel for settings.

 ## Installation